 The DLIA plans social events to promote community ties among residents.
 Events are designed to be self-supporting and offer a variety of activities.
 Traditionally, a dinner party is held in spring and a holiday dinner in December.
 A numbers of events are planned around July 4th: a boat parade, sailboat race, and the ever-popular fireworks.
 Pontoon parties are held and new in 2008, music on the lake on several evenings.
-The DLIA and Conservancy also sponsor a picnic at Flagstad Farm Preserve.
+The DLIA and the Deer Lake Conservancy also sponsor a picnic at Flagstad Farm Preserve.